 - Audio stories can benefit from field recordings, livening up what would otherwise be people droning on.

-- If you are doing a story on a high school marching band, have them march past you as you record.
+- If you are doing a story on a high school marching band, arrange your mic so the band is marching past you as you record.
 Bonus if you can get a stereo recording and capture the sound of the band members marching from one side to the other.

 - Doing a story on pets?
-Record people talking to their pets, record the sounds they make in return; get the mic up close to capture the sounds of a dog’s nails on a tile floor, and the thump-thump-thump of a tail wagging against a chair leg.
+Record people talking to their pets, record the sounds the pets make in return; get the mic up close to capture the sounds of a dog’s nails on a tile floor, and the thump-thump-thump of a tail wagging against a chair leg.